jkrrv/FathersMarble/README.md

 Father's Marble is an attempt to show the status of the Good News throughout the earth.

-Here's a screenshot of the view from the North Pole, with the Americas toward the top of the picture:
+Here's a screenshot of the view looking down on the North Pole, with the Americas toward the top of the picture:

 ![View of Father's Marble from the North Pole.
 The Americas are toward the top of the image.](documentation/NorthPole.png)

+In this particular screenshot (and the default setting for the application), the colors correspond to the [Progress Levels defined by Joshua Project](https://joshuaproject.net/global/progress).

 ## Data Sources

 Data regarding people groups and their beliefs come from [Joshua Project's public datasets and APIs](http://joshuaproject.net/resources/datasets).
 The Joshua Project exists to "Bring Definition to the Unfinished Task."
+Joshua Project data is updated in this application roughly once every two weeks.

 Data regarding general global population distributions comes from NASA's [Gridded Population of the World, Version 3](http://sedac.ciesin.columbia.edu/data/set/gpw-v3-population-density) provided through CIESIN and CIAT, and are scaled such that the total world population roughly matches Joshua Project data.

 Over different versions of this project, the imagery used on the globe has come from a variety of different sources:

- - NASA's Black Marble Imagery.
-Original data courtesy NASA Earth Observatory and in the public domain.
  - Bing Maps.
 Licensed from Microsoft.
  - Natural Earth II.
 Public Domain.
+ - NASA's Black Marble Imagery.
+Original data courtesy NASA Earth Observatory and in the public domain; this iteration is graciously hosted by AGI.

+The particular copyrights that apply to the imagery actively in-use are listed at the bottom left of the application.

 The graphics tool used here is [Cesium](http://cesiumjs.org), which is a really awesome mapping tool.